pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 determining binary compatibility.
 Even if two binaries are compiled for the same CPU architecture, that doesn't guarantee [ABI compatibility](abi.md).

-Three approaches have emerged on operating systmes that have a need to manage multiple CPU architectures:
+Three approaches have emerged on operating systems that have a need to manage multiple CPU architectures:

 ### Multiple binaries

 The minimal solution is to distribute multiple binaries.
-This is the approach that is by Windows and Linux.
+This is the approach that is taken by Windows and Linux.
 At time of distribution, an installer or other downloadable artefact is provided for each supported platform, and it is up to the user to select and download the correct artefact.